 Key separation for DES keys is controlled by the control vector.
 The control vector has fields for the key type, key usage, and key management.
-See Appendix B. Control Vectors and Changing Control Vectors with the CVT Callable Service in z/OS Cryptographic Services ICSF Application Programmer's Guide for details on control vectors.
-The control vector is cryptographically bound to the encrypted key value when the key is encrypted under the master key or a transport key.
+See the Control Vectors and Changing Control Vectors with the CVT Callable Service Appendix in z/OS Cryptographic Services ICSF Application Programmer's Guide for details on control vectors.